Malaysia Federal Route 10

 Federal Route 10 is a federal road in Pahang and Negeri Sembilan, Malaysia.
 It connects Temerloh, Pahang in the north to Gemas, Negeri Sembilan in the south.

+Route background

 The Kilometre Zero is located at Gemas, Negeri Sembilan, at its interchange with the Federal Route 1, the main trunk road of the central of Peninsular Malaysia.

+Federal Route 10 is one of the federal route connecting between Pahang and Negeri Sembilan, another one federal route is Federal Route 9.

+History

+The corner near to the Kampung China is changed to a T-junctions, after the Bandar IOI Bahau is developed.

+On 2 January 2022, the Federal Route 10 is closed for all types of transport due to the flood for the section 17.50 until the Rompin police station.
+The alternative route is through FT11 Federal Route 11 and FT1283 Jalan Utama Palong.
+The Federal Route 10 reopened on 3 January, just one day after the closure.